Varda Space Industries: W-2

-Varda's W-2 capsule launched in January, 2025, aboard SpaceX's Transporter-12 rideshare mission with payloads from Air Force Research Laboratory and NASA.
+Varda's W-2 capsule launched in January 2025, aboard SpaceX's Transporter-12 rideshare mission with payloads from the Air Force Research Laboratory and NASA.
 Notably, W-2 contained an optical emission spectroscopy (OES) payload called the Optical Sensing of Plasmas in the ReEntry Environment (OSPREE) experiment, built to conduct in situ spectroscopic measurements of the shock layer during reentry.
-On February 28, 2025, Varda Space successfully landed the reentry capsule at the Koonibba Test Range in South Australia, delivering critical data that could advance in-space manufacturing and hypersonic technologies.
+On 28 February 2025, Varda Space successfully landed the reentry capsule at the Koonibba Test Range in South Australia, delivering critical data that could advance in-space manufacturing and hypersonic technologies.
 The OSPREE payload successfully obtained in situ shock layer radiative emission measurements at high resolution, elucidating time evolving reentry thermochemistry and providing spectroscopic data not seen in prior open scientific literature, marking a historic reentry experiment.
+This data is being used to validate state-of-the-art aerothermodynamic models used to design modern reentry systems.

+GoPro frame taken from optical window of the W-2 spacecraft showing shock layer radiation and spall from PICA heatshield.

+Optical emission spectra taken aboard Varda's W-2 spacecraft by OSPREE.

 W-3

-Varda's W-3 capsule launched on March 14, 2025, aboard SpaceX's Transporter 13 rideshare mission, and reentered on 14 May 2025 at the Koonibba Test Range in South Australia.
+Varda's W-3 capsule launched on 14 March 2025, aboard SpaceX's Transporter 13 rideshare mission, and reentered on 14 May 2025 at the Koonibba Test Range in South Australia.

 W-4

-Varda's W-4 capsule launched on June 24, 2025, aboard SpaceX's Transporter 14 rideshare mission.
+Varda's W-4 capsule launched on 24 June 2025, aboard SpaceX's Transporter 14 rideshare mission.
 W-4 used a Varda-developed spacecraft bus for the first time.
+Failed to properly re-enter, ultimately burned up in the Earth's atmosphere on 22 May 2026.

+W-5

+Varda's W-5 capsule was launched on 28 November 2025 aboard SpaceX's Transporter-15 with an updated 'next-generation' satellite bus with improvements learned from W-4 and re-entered on 29 January 2026.

+W-6

+Varda's W-6 capsule launched on 30 March 2026 aboard SpaceX's Transporter-16 and re-entered on 18 May 2026.